Peterpaulonyekachi/Portfolio_Projects/Hospital_management_system.md

 print("Fake data inserted successfully!")
 ```

-The code successfully populated the hospital_management_system database with data, allowing me to perform in-depth analysis on the system.
-The following SQL queries demonstrate additional insights gained from the hospital management system analysis.
+The code successfully populated the hospital_management_system database with data, allowing me to perform an in-depth system analysis.
+The following SQL queries demonstrate additional insights from the hospital management system analysis.
+### These queries demonstrate how to interact with the Database
 ```sql

 -- Patient admissions and discharges